cl-illc/semantics-2024/README.md

-# ULL
+# ATCS

-This repository hosts ULL's github pages.
+This repository hosts ATCS's github pages.

 # Contribute a page